 The Middle School Esports League has the right to award broadcasting rights to one or multiple matches to a third party or participants themselves.
 In these cases, broadcasts must be arranged with Middle School Esports League administration or broadcasters prior to the start of the match.
 The Middle School Esports League reserves the right to play, broadcast, and distribute all match recordings during a Middle School Esports League tournament.

 2.5.2.
 No Right of Refusal

 Players and participants cannot refuse to have their matches broadcasted by a Middle School Esports League authorized broadcast, nor can they choose what manner in which the match will be broadcasted.

 2.6 Player Details and Eligibility

-All students participating in a Middle School Esports League Tournament must be currently enrolled in middle school (grades 6-8).
-Homeschooled students are welcome to participate with a local school club in their district, as long as they meet the grade and age requirements.
+All students participating in a Middle School Esports League Tournament must be currently enrolled in Middle School.
+Homeschooled students are welcome to participate with a local school team in their district of residence, as long as they meet the grade and age requirements.

 2.6.2.
 Grade Point Average

 All participating students in a Middle School Esports League tournament must be on-pace to graduate and in good standing with the school.
 It’s suggested that schools use the same GPA and attendance requirements for participation as other extracurricular and athletic activities

 All players must reside in the United States of America or Canada.

 When requested by Middle School Esports League administration, players are required to submit all requested information for verification, including, but not limited to: full name, contact details, date of birth, school address, proof of enrollment, and grade point average.
 Legal documentation of this information may be requested.
 When requested, players must provide proof of enrollment in the form of any of the following: